vgrec/CheckersBoard/notes.md

 ## TODO:

+- Position the board center of the screen
+- Board size should be dynamic depending on the screen size
+- Use round shapes for pieces
 - Implement move piece logic for my player
 - ~~Rewrite `canPick` logic so that it traverses the diagonals and accounts for Man and Kings~~
 - ~~Programmatically detect initial positions of pieces~~